Temple of Orissa

 D) Quartzite, gneiss, and schist

-Q.2) Which type of stone was primarily employed for laying down the foundation and building enclosure walls of temples?
+Q.2) Which type of stone was primarily used for temple foundations and enclosure walls?

 A) Khondalite

-Q.3) Why was laterite stone not widely used for carvings in Orissan temples?
+Q.3) Why was laterite not commonly used for carvings in Orissan temples?

 A) It was too hard to carve

-Q.4) The ultra-basic rocks, commonly known as chlorite, were mainly used for which purpose?
+Q.4) The ultra-basic rocks, commonly called chlorite, were mainly used for what purpose?

-Q.5) What makes khondalite an easily workable rock?
+Q.5) What makes khondalite an easily workable rock for temple construction?

-Q.6) Where are brick temples of Orissa mostly found?
+Q.6) Where are the brick temples of Orissa mainly concentrated?

 D) Kalahandi Region

-Q.7) What is the approximate dimension of the bricks used in Orissan brick temples?
+Q.7) What is the average size of bricks used in the Orissan brick temples?

 A) 10 × 5 inches